shirakawa gifu rural japan village

 3. Takayama, Hida

-Tucked away in the lush forests of the Japanese Alps, the charming rural town of Takayama exists almost as a time capsule of the Edo period.
-The architecture dates to the 16th century and the narrow alleys of teahouses and sake breweries feel a world away from Japan’s fast-paced metropolises.
+Tucked away in the lush forests of the Japanese Alps, the charming rural town of Takayama is almost a time capsule of the Edo period.
+The architecture dates back to the 16th century, and the narrow alleys of teahouses and sake breweries feel like a world away from Japan’s fast-paced metropolises.

-Peruse local crafts at a morning market, sip on locally-brewed sake or take a cycle tour of the region for stunning alpine views.
-The three-sister mountain ranges of Hida, Kiso and Akaishi are said to be the home of mountain spirits, giving this destination in the Japanese Alps a celestial level of serenity.
+Peruse artisan crafts at a morning market, sip on locally brewed sake, or take a cycle tour of the region for stunning alpine views.
+The three sister mountain ranges of Hida, Kiso, and Akaishi are said to be the home of mountain spirits, giving this destination in the Japanese Alps a celestial level of serenity.

 Wayfairer Top Tip